scailfin/rob-webapi-flask/docs/demo-setup.rst

     pip install rob-client

-Alternatively, you can also install the source code.
+You can also install the packages from the source code on GitHub.
 The following steps will install all packages from the respective GitHub repositories.
 You can first clone the repositories and the install the packages that are contained in them:

 .. code-block:: bash